"History never looks like history,

 Also, note that he location of Dr. Wilkie's office was confirmed by Dale Bufler's comment (see "1.
 Personal recollections" above).

-Dr. Wilkie is mentioned in the L. A. Miller diaries - which span the years between 1910 and 1937.
+Dr. Wilkie is mentioned, several times, in the L. A. Miller diaries - which span the years between 1900 and 1937.
 In his diaries, Mr. Lewis A. Miller writes about interacting with Dr. Wilkie on his own accord and, more specifically, L. A. Miller mentions Dr. Wilkie, in reference to Bell, Dr. Wilkie's daughter.
 In 1916, Bell Wilkie married Ernie Miller, who was the son of Mr. L. A. Miller.

-The 1910 census report displays the name "Andrew B. Wilkie" on the same page as other persons who are known to have lived in or near Darrtown.
+The 1910 census report (see image below) displays the name "Andrew B. Wilkie" on the same page as other persons who are known to have lived in or near Darrtown.
 Hence, it seems reasonable to conclude that Dr. Andrew Wilkie was a resident of Darrtown and/or vicinity.

 The 1910 census report reveals that: